FAIRmat-NFDI/data-modeling/synthesis_and_sample/README.md

 # 1 Common modules (base classes)

-There are several components required in every experiments we describe, such as:
+There are several components required in every experiment we describe, such as:

 - operator
 - sample (name, ID, source, etc.)